 IV.
 Learning Objectives

-C. To incorporate the design process into image-making.
+C. Incorporate the design process into image-making.

-D. To use color in an effective manner.
+D. Use color in an effective manner.

 V. Academic Integrity